 Fans of Las Vegas history will also enjoy chasing down some of these notable historic artifacts and sites sprinkled across Fremont Street, with some of the coolest calling Golden Gate home.

 For slot players that prefer a vintage feel, there are a number of casinos downtown to include Plaza, Main Street Station, and El Cortez that offer real coin video poker or slot games.
 Note as well that 4 Queens next door has the largest collection of Silver Strike slot machines in Vegas.

 For more non-gambling itinerary ideas downtown, check our comprehensive list here!
-At the end of the day, we trust you won’t have any trouble finding things to do at and near The D.
+At the end of the day, we trust you won’t have any trouble finding things to do at The D and nearby on Fremont Street.